 One of the most important topics of conversation around clinical trials is patient participation.
-When looking at the national enrollment rate, only around 4 percent of pancreatic cancer patients are participating in trials.
-This number is far too low, especially for the world’s toughest cancer.
+When looking at the national enrollment rate, we know that far too few pancreatic cancer patients are participating in trials.

 In the fight against pancreatic cancer, clinical trials often provide the best treatment options, and they give patients early access to cutting-edge treatments that can lead to progress in research, improved treatment options and better outcomes.